 - Editing a Customer

-- WP-Admin > Autoship Cloud > Customers: Merchants can add and remove existing saved payment methods to/from a customer's Scheduled Ordes
+- WP-Admin > Autoship Cloud > Customers: Merchants can add and remove existing saved payment methods to/from an Autoship Customer's profile

 How a Merchant Adds or Removes a Saved Payment Method for an Autoship Cloud Customer: